japila-books/spark-sql-internals/docs/spark-sql-bucketing.md

 * <<spark-sql-Expression-InSet.adoc#, InSet>>
 * `And` and `Or` of the above

-<<spark-sql-SparkStrategy-FileSourceStrategy.adoc#, FileSourceStrategy>> execution planning strategy is responsible for selecting only <<spark-sql-LogicalPlan-LogicalRelation.adoc#, LogicalRelations>> over <<spark-sql-BaseRelation-HadoopFsRelation.adoc#, HadoopFsRelation>> with the <<spark-sql-BaseRelation-HadoopFsRelation.adoc#bucketSpec, bucketing specification>> with the following:
+[FileSourceStrategy](execution-planning-strategies/FileSourceStrategy.md) execution planning strategy is responsible for selecting only <<spark-sql-LogicalPlan-LogicalRelation.adoc#, LogicalRelations>> over <<spark-sql-BaseRelation-HadoopFsRelation.adoc#, HadoopFsRelation>> with the <<spark-sql-BaseRelation-HadoopFsRelation.adoc#bucketSpec, bucketing specification>> with the following:

 .
 There is exactly one bucketing column
 .
 The number of buckets is greater than 1